kristinashirk/digital-tech/_posts/2019-09-02-HTML - Getting Started.md

 3. **File > Save**, name your new file “Example.html” and save to the **Template_Website** folder located on your desktop.

 **Push new files and changes to your published website**
 1. Head over to GitHub Desktop.
 It will recognize that a change has been made to your local git repository.
-2. Commit the changes to the **master** branch.
-3. Commit the changes to the **gh-pages** branch.
+2. Commit the changes to the **gh-pages** branch.

 Continue using this procedure to add new content and publish changes to your GitHub Pages website.